View Selection for 3D Captioning via Diffusion Ranking: Method

 \subsection{Issues in Cap3D}

 Firstly, we revisit the Cap3D pipeline, which unfolds across four stages.
 Initially, it renders a set of 2D views for each 3D object.
 Subsequently, image captioning is applied to generate preliminary descriptions (5 captions for each image).
-Then, the CLIP model is utilized in the third stage for selecting the best aligned caption for each image to filter out inaccuracies.
-The process culminates with an LLM synthesizing captions from various perspectives into a unified comprehensive caption.
+Then, the CLIP model is utilized in the third stage to select the best-aligned caption for each image, filtering out inaccuracies.
+The process culminates with an LLM synthesizing captions from various perspectives into a comprehensive caption.

-However, the captioning of rendered views (the combined second and third stages) for given 3D objects can falter with atypical views, producing captions that diverge significantly from the actual 3D object.
+However, the captioning of rendered views (the combined second and third stages) for given 3D objects can falter with accidental views, producing captions that diverge significantly from the actual 3D object.
 In the worst-case scenarios, each rendering view might correspond to an incorrect object, leading to compounded errors when these captions are summarized by GPT4.
 One example is shown in Figure~\ref{fig:method}.
 Since GPT4 operates solely on text, it cannot correct these inaccuracies, resulting in captions riddled with hallucinated details.

-Addressing this challenge is non-trivial, as determining the appropriate view for any given 3D object is complex.
-While measuring the geometric properties of 3D objects and computing their principal direction is feasible, positioning the camera orthogonally, as shown in the bottom-left example of Figure~\ref{fig:diffurank_effects}, is often suboptimal.
-Hence, we propose DiffuRank, which learns 3D priors from data to filter informative rendered views by leveraging a pre-trained text-to-3D model.
-Our experiments demonstrate that DiffuRank efficiently enhances caption quality and reduces hallucinations with fewer renderings than using all available views.
+Due to the versatility of 3D object geometries, determining which rendered views best reflect a 3D object's characteristics is non-trivial.
+While measuring the geometric properties of 3D objects and computing their principal directions is feasible, positioning the camera orthogonally, as shown in the bottom-left example of Figure~\ref{fig:diffurank_effects}, is often suboptimal.
+Hence, we propose DiffuRank, which learns 3D priors from data to filter preferable rendered views by leveraging a pre-trained text-to-3D model.
+Our experiments demonstrate that DiffuRank efficiently enhances caption quality and reduces hallucinations with fewer renderings compared to using all available views.